Before application

 For directions on campus please see the map.

-Our team is available to assist you with any questions, and our office will have extended hours during arrival week.
+Our team is available to assist you with any questions, and our office will have extended opening hours during arrival week.

 Yes, the International Office provides support upon arrival in Stuttgart.
 We offer information sessions covering essential formalities such as health insurance, German bank account, residence registration, residence permit, enrollment with the university and with courses.